kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 The key to ICP being able to hold assets natively on other chains is that **ICP supports more than one cryptographic scheme!** In addition to the scheme used by ICP itself, ICP also supports the following schemes:

-- **ECDSA**: This scheme allows ICP smart contracts to securely hold Bitcoin, and interact with Ethereum and other EVM chains such as: **Avalanche, Cardano, Cosmos, Dogecoin, Filecoin, Hedera, Polkadot, Stacks and XRP**.
+- **ECDSA**: This scheme allows ICP smart contracts to securely hold Bitcoin and interact with Ethereum and other EVM chains such as **Avalanche, Cardano, Cosmos, Dogecoin, Filecoin, Hedera, Polkadot, Stacks, and XRP**.
 - **BIP340**: A scheme used in Bitcoin, especially in Taproot-related protocols like **Ordinals, Runes, and BRC-20 tokens**.
 - **Ed25519**: A scheme used in **Solana, Stellar, Toncoin, Cardano, Polkadot, and Ripple**.